notpoiu/mspaint/README.md

 # Addons
 You can find documentation on how to create an addon here: https://docs.upio.dev/mspaint/addons/getting_started

+# Website
+our website is at https://mspaint.upio.dev (source code here at https://github.com/notpoiu/webmspaint)

 # Contributing
 Please make sure to follow the [contributor guidelines](CONTRIBUTING).